google/closure-templates/documentation/dev/debugging.md

 *   The debugging support works by annotating HTML tags with metadata about the template that rendered them.
 Therefore if you have content that isn't directly associated with an html node, then attribution might not work.
-For exapmle, if you have a template that only renders text (no DOM) then on hovering over the text it will show the closest caller template that does have a DOM node.
+For example, if you have a template that only renders text (no DOM) then on hovering over the text it will show the closest caller template that does have a DOM node.